merhantine/QA_with_RAG/README.md

-# Simple Question Answering using RAG Approach
+# Simple Question Answering using RAG Approach, Streamlit and Open AI Models
 I modified some codes as my experiments that are taken from https://github.com/Lizhecheng02/RAG-ChatBot.
 Lizhecheng02 is the original author.

 ## Python Environment